atelier-saulx/selva/docs/set_query.md

 })
 ```

-If type is specified in other cases, it must always match the type of the existing record, as well as the schema prefix of that type.
-(TODO: link to schema docs).
+If type is specified in other cases, it must always match the type of the existing record, as well as the schema [prefix](./schemas.md#properties-1) of that type.
 Type can never be overwritten for existing records.

 ### _digest_ type